RobRendell/gTove/README.md

 * Check for any props assigned to anonymous functions, which will cause unnecessary re-rendering. https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md
 * Fog of War elastic rect selection doesn't show up well against rendered grid (since they're the same colour).
 * Settable ownership of minis, so only certain people can manipulate them?
-* Drive 403 error fetching images not re-trying in file browser?
 * Ross was trying to navigate with the browser forward/back buttons.
 * Need some way to move files/folders in file browser.
 * Andrew requests a way to draw a multi-line polygon to select an area to clear fog of war.